SteveCastle/sunkware-blog/src/pages/blog/2019-06-05-implementing-an-iterator-in-go.md

 // Create a Counter type
-// that we can later implement Iterator interaface on. type Counter struct {
+// that we can later implement Iterator interface on. type Counter struct {
 	Value int
 }